Norvel Lee

-Norvel L. R. Lee (September 22, 1924 in Eagle Rock, Virginia – August 19, 1992 in Bethesda, Maryland) was an amateur boxer, Tuskegee Airman, WWII veteran, scholar, educator, senior USAF Reserve officer and youth mentor in the greater Washington D.C. area.
-He won the light heavyweight gold medal in boxing at the Helsinki Olympic Games in 1952.
-He was also awarded the Val Barker Trophy as the outstanding boxer of those Olympics.
+Norvel L. R. Lee (September 22, 1924 – August 19, 1992) was an amateur boxer, Tuskegee Airman, WWII veteran, scholar, educator, field grade officer in the US Army Reserve, and youth mentor in the greater Washington D.C. area.
+He won the light heavyweight gold medal in boxing at the Helsinki Olympic Games in 1952 and was also awarded the Val Barker Trophy.
+On September 17, 2022, the Commonwealth of Virginia unveiled a historical marker honoring Lee's accomplishments.
+The highway near Lee's childhood home was designated the Norvel LaFallette Ray Lee Memorial Highway.

 Early life

-Norvel LaFallette Ray Lee was born on September 22, 1924 to James Jackson ("Jack") Lee and his wife, George Anna Ray in the small town of Eagle Rock in Botetourt County, Virginia.
+Norvel LaFollette Ray Lee was born on September 22, 1924, to James Jackson ("Jack") Lee and his wife, George Anna Ray in the small town of Eagle Rock in Botetourt County, Virginia.
 He had three siblings; a sister, Edna Mae (1926), and two brothers, James Fitzhugh (1928) and George Edward (1936); George had a twin brother that died during childbirth.
 Norvel was educated in the segregated public schools of Virginia, graduating high school from the Academy Hill School for Negroes in Fincastle, Virginia.
-He was baptized and worshipped at the Rising Mount Zion Baptist Church in Gala, Virginia.
+He was baptized and he worshipped at the Rising Mount Zion Baptist Church in Gala, Virginia.

 Military service

-In 1943 Norvel Lee was selected for flight training at the Tuskegee flight training program.
+In 1943, Norvel Lee was selected for flight training at the Tuskegee flight training program.
 He earned his wings but was not assigned a squadron because of a stammer.
 He served on a ground crew in the South Pacific at the end of WWII.